Apple Cider Bread

 How to make Apple Cider Bread:

 After a little under an hour in the oven, you’ll have warm, delicious apple cider bread.
-And your house is going to basically smell like fall!
+And your house is going to basically smell like fall apple cider donuts from the orchard!

 What kind of apples are best for baking?